symfony/symfony-docs/messenger.rst

     The ``HandlerStartingEvent``, ``HandlerSuccessEvent`` and
     ``HandlerFailureEvent`` events were introduced in Symfony 8.2.

-The ``Worker*`` events are dispatched once per message, only for messages consumed by a worker, and they report the outcome of all the handlers of that message as a single aggregated result.
+The ``WorkerMessage*`` events are dispatched once per message, only for messages consumed by a worker, and they report the outcome of all the handlers of that message as a single aggregated result.
 The ``Handler*`` events are dispatched once per handler call, both when messages are consumed asynchronously and when they are handled synchronously (e.g. when calling ``$bus->dispatch()`` with no transport configured):